 Macroscopically these tumours appear well circumscribed, often with cystic component and involvement of the overlying leptomeninges 1,3.

 Microscopically the margins are not as well defined.
-Spindle cells, polygonal cells, multi-nucleated cells and lipid laden xanthomatous astrocytes are identified.
-Even more pleomorphic is the appearance of the nuclei.
-Endothelial proliferation is rare.
+The histological features are variable (thus the term 'pleomorphic') with spindle cells, polygonal cells, multinucleated cells and lipid-laden xanthomatous astrocytes are all identified 6.
+Even more pleomorphic is the appearance of the nuclei, with common nuclear inclusions, and highly variable nuclear size 6.

-Often there is a cystic component (50-60%) with an enhancing mural nodule or only solid nodule.
-Additionally, they are one of the tumours that may exhibit a dural tail, which is reactive rather than due to direct dural invasion, which is rare 2.
+Pleomorphic xanthoastrocytomas appear as a solid enhancing nodule, frequently with peripheral eccentric cystic component (50-60%).
+Due to their peripheral location and leptomeningeal involvement, they are one of the tumours that may exhibit a dural tail.
+This is reactive rather than due to true direct dural invasion, which is rare 2,6.
 As these lesions are very slow growing and superficial remodelling of the adjacent skull is characteristics and vasogenic oedema is variable 5.

-PXAs are typically hypo or isodense and may be well or poorly demarcated, usually with no or little surrounding oedema.
+Pleomorphic xanthoastrocytomas are typically hypodense or isodense and may be well or poorly demarcated, usually with no or little surrounding oedema.
 Calcification is rare.
 Due to its superficial location it may cause scalloping of the overlying bone 2.

 - solid component iso to hypointense c.f. grey matter